chairemobilite/transition_qgis/README.md

 ## Contribute

 ### Clone the repository and install dependencies
-To contribute to the Transition QGIS plugin, you can clone this reponsitory in `~/.local/share/QGIS/QGIS3/profiles/default/python/plugins/`.
+To contribute to the Transition-QGIS plugin, you can clone this reponsitory in `~/.local/share/QGIS/QGIS3/profiles/default/python/plugins/`.
 The plugin should then be added to your installed plugins and can be visible in the plugin bar.

 ![alt text](docs/screenshots/plugin_icons.png)